campbell17/campbell17-v2/journal/draft-F1-untitled.md

 ---

 Montoya's Move
+How a promise fulfilled and a forceful overtake something something something

 Before I loved F1, I loved Indycar.
-Back then it was called "CART" which was always confusing when trying to explain it to my friends ("You watch go-karts?").
-But one driver in particular captured my attention and turned the casual nature of my racing fandom into obsession.
-Juan Montoya.
+Back then it was called _CART_[1], which was always confusing when trying to explain it to my friends ("You watch go-karts?").
+But one driver in particular captured my attention and turned the casual nature of my racing fandom into obsession: Juan Montoya.

+Born in Bogota

 Talk about who he was, how he raced, his dominance, his attitude, his bright smile and chubby cheeks. (maybe not that far).